 Yet, despite the risks of missing objectives and dates, the project consistently delivered industry-leading outputs of 12–16 houses a week.
 How did we get there?
 This was the story of different organisations with unique drivers adopting joint ownership of problems for a better project outcome

-To overcome this logistical Rubik’s cube, DIO and Tetra Tech implemented two-stage tendering for procurement and delivery while applying the principles of ISO 44001 Collaborative Working.
+To overcome this logistical Rubik’s cube of meeting the fixed delivery date for the houses, DIO and Tetra Tech implemented two-stage tendering for procurement and delivery while applying the principles of ISO 44001 Collaborative Working.

 Collaborative working itself became the singular focus of a course-changing workshop in November 2017, convening all senior staff from the project team.
 Holding this workshop unlocked the door to openly sharing problems.
 It set the conditions for success whilst discussing corporate drivers, behaviours and perceptions.
 It pushed us towards a mutual understanding of our responsibilities in achieving project success.

-It also inspired the establishment of a Joint Project Management Office at Ludgershall, where face-to-face discussions between senior staff resolved issues far quicker and encouraged joint ownership of issues, ultimately reducing risk and improving decision-making.
+It also set the behaviours and processes to ensure that the Joint Project Management Office at Ludgershall, where face-to-face discussions between senior staff resolved issues far quicker and encouraged joint ownership of issues, ultimately reducing risk and improving decision-making.

 Frequent positive communication persisted throughout the project as we proactively engaged with stakeholders in the Army, DIO, County and Parish Councils, Lovell Partnerships, JCT Constructing Excellence, and over ten national bodies, agencies, and interest groups – from Environment Agency to Historic England.